norvalbv/portfolio/public/blogs/memory.md

 ## Overview

 In computers, there are various types of memory for different functions, two of which are ROM and RAM. **ROM**, standing for read-only memory, is non-volatile meaning it can retain data even without power and is used mainly to start or boot up a computer.
 Once the [[Kernel#Kernel Vs Operating System|operating system]] is loaded, the computer uses **RAM**.
 RAM (Random Access Memory) is your computer's short-term memory and exists as a *high-speed and temporary storage for your [[CPU]]* - a form of volatile memory.
-Typically holding the data of your current running [[Process|processes]], active memory is filled with data your computer is actively working with, which usually comes from apps that are currently running or files you’re currently looking at.
+Typically holding the data of your current running [[Process|processes]], active memory is filled with data your computer is actively working with, which usually comes from apps that are currently running or files you're currently looking at.
 The more data your computer is using at once, the more RAM it will utilise.

 The RAM and ROM are not the only data storage points within a computer, there are others such as storage drives (HDD and SDD), CPU cache and more.
 Data is only stored in RAM while your PC is turned on and once it is turned off, all the data is lost and as RAM only holds the data you need for the processes that are currently active, closing or shutting down the app will clear the data out of memory.
 Therefore, data will be lost if not saved correctly.